Bhara: Demographics

 According to the 2011 Census of India, Bhara had a total population of 2,970, of which 1,493 (50%) were males and 1,477 (50%) were females.
 There were 309 persons in the age range of 0–6 years.
 The total number of literate persons in Bhara was 1,679 (63.10% of the population over 6 years).

 Education

 Swami Dhananjoy Das Kathiababa Mahavidyalaya was established in 2009.
 Affiliated with the Bankura University it offers honours courses in Bengali, Sanskrit, English, education, history, music, geography and a general course in arts.
-The institution is named after the 56th Acharya of the Nimbarka Sampradaya Sri Mahanta Sri Sri 108 Swami Dhananjay Das Kathiababa, who was born at Bhara.
+The institution is named after the 56th Acharya of the Nimbarka Sampradaya Sri Mahanta Sri Sri 108 Swami Dhananjaya Das Kathiababa, who was born at Bhara.

-Bhara Dhananjoy Das Kathiababa High School is a Bengali-medium coeducational institution established in 1903.
+Bhara Dhananjaya Das Kathiababa High School is a Bengali-medium coeducational institution established in 1903.
 It has facilities for teaching from class V to class XII.
 The school has 5 computers, a library with 2,500 books and a playground.